Office for Persons with Disabilities & Special Needs

 The Union County Office for Persons with Disabilities & Special Needs (OPDSN) is a valuable resource for individuals of all abilities and ages in the local community.
 The office offers a range of social and recreational opportunities to help individuals with disabilities connect with others and engage in meaningful activities.

-OPDSN’s main goal is to advocate for persons with disabilities of all ages, as well as ensure inclusion and accessibility in all aspects of community life.
+OPDSN’s main goal is to advocate for persons with disabilities of all ages, as well as support community engagement for everyone.

 Contact: